abhishekarya1/Hash-Define-myNotes/content/spring-boot/autowiring.md

 Spring always finds Beans and adds them to ApplicationContext/Proxy, if the Bean is not defined anywhere in our `@ComponentScan` scope then its a compile-time error.

+Multiple beans of the same type can exist but each one of them has a unique name so that we can identify them while autowiring.

+The default bean scope in Spring is **Singleton** (only one instance of a Spring bean having a specific name will be created and injected into the proxy).
+Multiple beans of the same type may exist but singleton property in Spring is based on their name (bean names have to be unique).

 ## Autowiring Errors
 ### No Qualifying bean of type
 For dependency to eliglible for autowiring, it needs to have a `@Component` or equivalent annotation on the implementing concrete class (and not `interface`) otherwise autowiring will fail with error `No qualifying bean of type [...] found for dependency...`